Devidian/docker-vintagestory/README.md

 You can either copy files from `https://github.com/Devidian/docker-vintagestory/tree/master/build-custom-example` or follow these steps:

 - create a `serverconfig.json` with your settings
-- create a `Dockerfile` file with contents found below (maybe adjust port)
+- create a `Dockerfile` file with contents found below
-- create a `docker-compose.yml` file with contents found below
+- create a `docker-compose.yml` file with contents found below (adjust port/path if you need)
 - run `docker-compose up -d` to start
 - run `docker-compose up -d --build` to rebuild and restart
 - run `docker-compose down` to stop